CS-433/Project-2-Bespagne/README.md

  * Alicia Gomez Soria (alicia.soriagomez@epfl.ch, @aliciasoria)

 ## General remark:
-The raw data, obtained from the INL is not in this GitHub repository, as these files are too big in size.
+The raw data, obtained from the INL is not in this GitHub repository, since this data is confidential.
 Hence, all data and labels needed to run the ML-models in Python, are provided as .npy files and a .csv file respectively.

 ## Folder informations:
 1) The folder 'Matlab codes' is informative and used to compute the BLA and IL power spectra, along with the PAC power spectra.